grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ![Time Series Example with second Data Set offset](/media/docs/grafana/panels-visualizations/screenshot-grafana-11.1-timeseries-example3v2.png 'Time Series Example with second Data Set offset')

-When you add the offset, the resulting visualization will make the datasets appear to be occurring at the same time so that you can compare them more easily.
+When you add the offset, the resulting visualization makes the datasets appear to be occurring at the same time so that you can compare them more easily.

 ## Alert rules